OneIdentity/IdentityManager.PoSh/README.md

 To limit the number of returned entities, you can specify a value for the Parameter ```-ResultSize```.
 The default value is 1.000 records.

-### Getting  attributes of an object
-After loading an object it first contains the primary keys and attributes relevant for display.

-    #Additional attributes can be loaded using GetValue
-    $p1 = Get-Person -Identity 'a5a169ab-eac3-4292-9b05-20eeba990379'
-    $p1.GetValue('Lastname').Value

 ### Modifying an entity

 #### Generic option of modifying an entity